 If you have to reason to believe the person has, or is losing, the ability to make decisions regarding their own financial affairs, you have a legal obligation to register the document.
 We can guide you through the registration process, including notifying the relevant family members (which should be done as part of the application process) and advise you on costs, timescales and procedure.

 We can also offer advice on the next steps once the Enduring Power of Attorney has been registered.

 If you have been appointed an attorney for someone under a Lasting Power of Attorney, the document must be registered before it can be used.
 Most people register the Lasting Power of Attorney at the same time as preparing the document however if you find yourself in a position whereby the Lasting Power of Attorney has been prepared and signed but not registered (and the person can no longer register the document themselves) we can guide you through the registration process.

 It may be the case that the Lasting Power of Attorney has been registered but you are not sure what you need to do now the document is to be used.
-We can offer guidance on the next steps and your duties as an attorney.
+We can offer guidance on the next steps.